denerslemos/pPb2016skims/README.md

 cd pPbskims
 mkdir cond
 ```
 Before compile the code you must check the [sub_skim.sh](https://github.com/denerslemos/pPbskims/blob/main/sub_skim.sh) lines 4 (CMSSW/src) and 6 (.../pPbskims) and replace by your own folders.
-You also must replace [https://github.com/denerslemos/pPbskims/blob/main/pPbSkim.C#L26](line 26 of pPbSkim.C) to your own EOS path.
+You also must replace [line 26 of pPbSkim.C](https://github.com/denerslemos/pPbskims/blob/main/pPbSkim.C#L26) to your own EOS path.

 Once this steps are done you can compile the code with
 ```